Textualize/textual/docs/styles/outline.md

 ## Example

-This examples shows a widget with an outline.
+This example shows a widget with an outline.
 Note how the outline occludes the text area.

 === "outline.py"